im-open/create-code-coverage-status-check/README.md

 The status check can be seen as a new item on the workflow run, a PR comment or on the PR Status Check section.
 If thresholds for line or branch coverage have been provided and the actual branch or line coverage does not meet or exceed the threshold, the status check will be marked as `failed`.
 Having the status check marked as `failed` will prevent PRs from being merged.
 If this status check behavior is not desired, the `ignore-threshold-failures` input can be set and the outcome will be marked as `neutral` if threshold failures are detected.
 The status badge that is shown in the comment or status check body will still indicate it was a failure though.

-If you want the code coverage to be reported without indicating whether it was a success or failure, leave the `line-threshold` and `branch-threshold` inputs as 0, which is their default.
+If you want the code coverage to be reported without indicating whether it was a success or failure, leave the `line-threshold` and `branch-threshold` inputs as their default 0.

 ## Limitations